tyejae/msf.gg.public/README.md

 # MSF.GG Public
 Public issues regarding MSF.gg go here
-To see previous releases, http://msf.gg/updates
+To see previous changes, http://msf.gg/change-log

 ### Developers
 This site was started by [pimptoxie](https://github.com/pimptoxie) and [empyrialist](https://github.com/empyrialist).
 After the initial launch [tyejae](https://github.com/tyejae) was added to the team.